 10.3.1 Identifier Resolution

-Identifier resolution is the process of determining the binding of an Identifier using the LexicalEnvironment of the running execution context.
-During execution of ECMAScript code, the syntactic production PrimaryExpression : Identifier is evaluated using the following algorithm:
+Identifier resolution is the process of determining the binding of an IdentifierName using the LexicalEnvironment of the running execution context.
+During execution of ECMAScript code, Identifier Resolution is performed using the following algorithm:

 Let env be the running execution context’s LexicalEnvironment.